UTDNebula/website-v2/README.md

 ## Development Guide

-Clone the repo, run `npm install` and start the dev server with `npm run dev` to start a dev server on localhost:3000
+Clone the repo, run `pnpm install` and start the dev server with `pnpm run dev` to start a dev server on localhost:3000